When to Start Antiretroviral Therapy

-Recent HIV infection is the period up to 6 months after infection with HIV.
-During recent HIV infection, the level of HIV in the body (called viral load) is very high.
+Early HIV infection is the period up to 6 months after infection with HIV.
+During early HIV infection, the level of HIV in the body (called the viral load) is often very high.
 A high viral load damages the immune system and increases the risk of HIV transmission.

 ART is an important part of staying healthy with HIV.
-Studies suggest that these benefits begin even when ART is started in recent HIV infection.
-In addition, starting ART during recent HIV infection reduces the risk of HIV transmission.
+Studies suggest that these benefits begin even when ART is started during early HIV infection.
+In addition, starting ART during early HIV infection reduces the risk of HIV transmission.

 Once a person starts ART, why is medication adherence important?

-Before starting ART, people with HIV discuss the benefits and risks of ART with their health care providers.
-They also discuss the importance of medication adherence—taking HIV medicines every day and exactly as prescribed.
+Before starting ART, people with HIV discuss the importance of medication adherence—taking HIV medicines every day and exactly as prescribed—with their health care provider.
 Adherence to an HIV regimen prevents HIV from multiplying and destroying the immune system.
 Taking HIV medicines every day also reduces the risk of HIV transmission.

 Before starting ART, it’s important to address issues that can make adherence difficult.
 For example, a busy schedule or lack of health insurance to cover the cost of HIV medicines can make it hard to take HIV medicines consistently.
 Health care providers can recommend resources to help people deal with any issues that may interfere with adherence.